-Cap hemispherical during the so-called button stage, and then expands, becoming convex and finally flat.
-The cap cuticle is dry, and densely covered with concentrically arranged, brown-coloured scales on a white to yellow background.
-The flesh is thick, firm and white and may discolour yellow when bruised.
+Cap hemispherical during the so-called button stage, and then expands, becoming convex to broadly convex or nearly flat.
+The cap cuticle is dry and densely covered with concentrically arranged, brown-coloured scales on a white to yellow background.
+The flesh is thick, firm, and white and may discolour yellow when bruised.
+Gills are not attached to the stem, crowded and pallid at first, and turn pink then dark brown with maturity.
+Stem solid, cylindrical to club-shaped and no volva.
+Whitish and fairly bald above the membranous ring, but below the ring covered with whitish to faintly brownish scales.
+Spore print purple-brown.

 Agaricus augustus on the First Nature Web site.